PERphORMER-KOMpOzER VIDYO & BIOGRAFIA

 Stage and recording studio credits include collaborations with:

-Julian Priester, Jay Clayton, David Tronzo, Patricia Rozario, Sam Rivers, Dan Weiss, Rez Abbasi, Dave Douglas, Matt Brubeck, Barry Guy, Fred Frith, Andy Milne, Andrew Dawes, The Chris Tarry Group, Jeff Reilly, David Braid, Plants and Animals, Duane Linklater, Al Tuck, Hye Won Cecilia Lee, Andrew Downing, Guy Few, David Virelles, David Mott, Mary Jane Lamond, Upstream Orchestra, Mark Fewer, Christine Duncan, Nick Fraser, Michael Blake, and Kiran Ahluwalia.
+Julian Priester, Jay Clayton, Jerry Granelli, David Tronzo, Patricia Rozario, Sam Rivers, Dan Weiss, Rez Abbasi, Dave Douglas, Matt Brubeck, Barry Guy, Fred Frith, Andy Milne, Andrew Dawes, Andrew Staniland, The Chris Tarry Group, Jeff Reilly, David Braid, Plants and Animals, Duane Linklater, Florian Hoefner, Al Tuck, Hye Won Cecilia Lee, Andrew Downing, Guy Few, David Virelles, David Mott, Mary Jane Lamond, Upstream Orchestra, Mark Fewer, Christine Duncan, Nick Fraser, and Kiran Ahluwalia.